dolittle/DotNET.Applications/Documentation/Articles/conventions.md

 ---
 title: About conventions
-description: Learn about how doLittle builds on conventions
+description: Learn about how Dolittle builds on conventions
 keywords: General
 author: einari
 ---